Balkan cuisine

-Balkan cuisine is a type of regional cuisine that combines characteristics of European cuisine with some of those from Western Asia.
-It is found in the Balkan Peninsula of Southeast Europe, a region without clear boundaries but which is generally considered to at least include the modern countries of Albania, Bulgaria, Romania and Greece and the former Yugoslavia, with the possible exception of Slovenia and northern inland regions of Croatia.
+Balkan cuisine encompasses a collection of national cuisines that combine characteristics of European cuisine with some of those from West Asia.
+It is found in the Balkans, a region in southeastern Europe without clear boundaries but which in its broadest sense includes the countries of Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Greece, Hungary, Moldova, Montenegro, North Macedonia, Romania, Serbia and Slovenia.
+The native cuisines of the region, with the exception of Slovenian cuisine, have a notable Turkish influence, as a result of Ottoman occupation.
+With the exception of Hungarian, Moldovan, and Romanian cuisine, Balkan cuisines have considerable Mediterranean influence, mostly present in Greek and Albanian cuisine.

-Balkan cuisine can be found in Vienna as a result of post-WWII migration to that city.
-Germany has restaurants serving Balkan cuisine, which were often called Yugoslavian restaurants until the outbreak of the Yugoslav Wars.
-There were Balkan Grills in West Germany from the 1960s, leading to the popularisation of ćevapčići in Germany, but these establishments have become rarer since the late 1980s and those that survive are often now called "Croatian" instead.
 A restaurant selling Romani cuisine opened in Slovenia in 2014.
 Romani cuisine, the traditional food of the Romani people, includes dishes from traditional Balkan cuisine.

+Balkan cuisine can be found in Vienna, Austria as a result of post-WWII migration to that city.
+Germany has restaurants serving Balkan cuisine, which were often called Yugoslavian restaurants until the outbreak of the Yugoslav Wars.
+There were Balkan Grills in West Germany from the 1960s, leading to the popularisation of ćevapčići in the country, but these establishments have become rarer since the late 1980s and those that survive are often now called "Croatian" instead.

 History

 The Balkans have a history of foreign rule and internal power struggles, and this has resulted in a diverse cuisine in which influences have merged as a result of cultural exchange.
 The historical foundation of modern Balkan cuisine is Ottoman cuisine, which itself was heavily influenced by Arabian Levantine cuisine and the medieval Byzantine cuisine.
 The Ottoman Empire introduced the use of peppers to the region and it also brought börek, a filo pastry with origins that may lie in Ancient Roman cuisine.
 During the Ottoman presence, dishes such as ćevapi and pljeskavica were introduced along with Turkish coffee.
 At the same time pork became popular in northern Serbia as pigs were not taxed under Ottoman Islamic law.

 The components of Balkan cuisine are also typically drawn from the traditional cuisines of Greece, Persia, the Arab countries and Turkey, as well as the Balkan region itself, and there has been some borrowing from Mediterranean cuisine, Armenian cuisine and the cuisines of North West Africa and Central Europe.
-Commonalities can be found with German cuisine, Hungarian cuisine and Slavic cuisine.
-The involvement of Austria, Hungary and Italy in the Balkans led to the introduction of breaded-meat dishes and goulash, as well as an emphasis on seafood.
+Commonalities can be found with German cuisine and Slavic cuisine.
+The involvement of Austria and Italy in the Balkans led to the introduction of breaded-meat dishes, as well as an emphasis on seafood.
 The influence of Persian cuisine is shown by the use of yoghurt in meat dishes.
 There are also some contributions from Jewish cuisine, such as patišpanja, the sponge cake found in Bosnia and Herzegovina.